 |You move from a public school to a private school during the admissions process. ||If you move from a public school to a private school during the admissions process, please visit a Family Welcome Center to receive a private school student identification number.
 Make sure that the Family Welcome Center staff transfers your public school information, such as your high school application choices, to your new private school identification number. |

 |You move from a private school to a public school during the admissions process. ||Please make sure that school staff at your new public school transfer your information, such as your high school application choices, to your new public school student identification number. |

 Family Welcome Centers are located in all five boroughs.
-Visit the Family Welcome Center website for the most up-to-date information on how to contact us.
+Visit the Family Welcome Center website for the most up-to-date information on how to contact or visit us.

-When you speak with a school representative, try to ask one question from each category.
+When you speak with a school representative (such as at a school's open house), try to ask one question from each category.
 Create your own questions to learn more about a school.